juergenweb/FieldtypeSimpleAddress/README.md

 <address class="myclass">MyStreet 12 - 4020 Linz - Upper Austria - Austria</address>
 ```

-As you can see you have to options (optional) to control your output:
+As you can see you have 2 options (optional) to control your output:

 1. separator: This is the markup that should be between the various parts of an address
-2. class: you can add a CSS-class if necessary to style your address markup
+2. class: You can add a CSS-class if necessary to style your address markup

 ### Use in selectors strings

 The city (or other values) can be used in selectors like:

-`$pages->find("address.city=New York");`
+`$pages->find("fieldname.city=New York");`

 ### Field Settings